ovgu-ubit/output/README.md

 # Output

-Web application for managing and analyzing publications of universities
+Web application for managing and analyzing publications of universities.
+General information can be found in the [Wiki](https://github.com/ovgu-ubit/output/wiki).

 1. [Installation](#installation)
 2. [Configuration](#configuration)